srivasud/Climate-Change-Visualizations/README.md

 [Source: Graph based on [Data](https://www.bloomberg.com/graphics/2015-whats-warming-the-world/data/forcings.csv)] The data sourced the activities as follows.
 Human activities include
-	* Green house gas (GHG) emission
+* Green house gas (GHG) emission .
-	* Anthropogenic tropospheric aerosol
+* Anthropogenic tropospheric aerosol.
-	* Land use
+* Land use.
-	* Ozone changes
+* Ozone changes.
 Natural activities include
-	* solar flares and solar storms
+* solar flares and solar storms.
-	* volcanic eruptions in earth and ocean
+* volcanic eruptions in earth and ocean.
-	* Orbital changes
+* Orbital changes.

 The above graph is drawn by me using the data cited above.
 It intuitively shows humans are major contributors to this global warming trend.
 Data collected also showed the biggest contributor is GHG and it is significantly larger in the last 60 to 70 years.
 This also gives a perspective on human interference in global eco system change.
 This graphs persuades the reader to explore further on GHG and how to reduce the GHG emissions.